 The 4th of July is one of my favorite holidays of the year.
-It’s a great time to bring family and friends together to have an adult beverage or two, eat some fantastic food – preferably barbecue – and then celebrate America with a glorious display of fireworks.
+It's a great time to bring family and friends together to have an adult beverage or two, eat some fantastic food - preferably barbecue - and then celebrate America with a glorious display of fireworks and smoked apple pie.

-There are plenty of options when it comes to food for the 4th of July, and I believe if you’re celebrating America, you should be celebrating it with my favorite pellet smoker dessert recipe – Apple Pie.
-There are a lot of different ways to make apple pie.
-Hopefully, I don’t step on your Grandma’s toes when I say this recipe, is the best Smoked Apple Pie Recipe you’ll find.
+There are a lot of different ways to make this traditional dessert.
+Hopefully I don't step on Grandma's toes when I say this recipe is the best Smoked Apple Pie Recipe you'll find.